alexanderschatzberg/situational-awareness/README.md

 - days_since: How many days back to search.
 Pretty self explanitory.
 - sources:
   - arxive: categories should be a list of all th categories that you're interested in searching.
 A list of available categories can be found here: https://arxiv.org/category_taxonomy
-  - Perplexity: Set to 1 if you'd also like a perplexity summary (requires an API key) or 0 if don't want one
+  - [NOT IMPLEMENTED YET] Perplexity: Set to 1 if you'd also like a perplexity summary (requires an API key) or 0 if don't want one

 ## Next Steps in Development

-- Continue to add more sources.
-These will likely include social platforms, other databases of published research, and niche sources of info.
-- Implement a smart searching system.
-Eventually, the tool should be able to decide where and what to search for based on the users' biography.
+- Wait for Perplexity to make citation based AI available.
+Everything is implemented on our end - their API is still under development.
+Once they come out with a better API, we'll use that for more general news aggregation.
 - Make a GUI or website (probably Django) for the project in order to make it more accessible.